Skip to main content

 Why it matters

-A flying elbow disconnects the arms from the body's rotation, making the backswing plane inconsistent and adding compensating movements in transition.
-SwingVantage observing trail-arm position relative to the torso from face-on video can flag this pattern, which is often one of the more visually clear faults to detect.
+A flying elbow disconnects the arms from the body's rotation, making the backswing plane uneven and adding compensating movements in transition.
+SwingVantage observing trail-arm position relative to the torso from face-on video can flag this pattern.
+This is often one of the more visually clear faults to detect.

 How it shows up on video